purunaik2000/User_Task_Queuing_with_Rate_Limiting/readme.md

 # User Task Queuing with Rate Limiting

 ## Owerview
 This application is designed to manage user tasks by queuing them and implementing rate limiting to ensure optimal resource utilization.
-It helps in prioritizing tasks based on their importance and limits the rate at which tasks can be processed to avoid overwhelming the system.
+It helps in limiting the rate at which tasks can be processed to avoid overwhelming the system.

 ## Features